bipulray1t/Lumina-Luxe-e-commerce-/README.md

 # Lumina-Luxe-e-commerce-
 I have completed the development of Lumina Luxe, a premium e-commerce frontend.
 A fully functional shopping experience with smooth animations and a seamless dark/light theme integration.

-# 🛒 LEXORA — Modern E-Commerce Experience
+# 🛒 Lumina-Luxe — Modern E-Commerce Experience

 Welcome to **Lumina-Luxe**, a fully functional modern e-commerce platform designed to deliver a smooth, engaging, and visually appealing shopping experience.